Iandawarrior/ian-swim-refactor/README.md

 -------------------------------------------------------------------------------------------------------------
 2nd Attempt

-Had the right idea initially, but with poor execution, have moved all the database functions into respective model classes as well as called the Eloquent ORM module to help run the DB queries.
+Had the right idea initially, but with poor execution, have generated the migrations necessary to build or delete the tables.
 The documentation advocates for avoiding the model folder because they feel models are too ambiguous.
-That being said, some example projects on github decided to include it anyways so it comes down to terms of readability.(13th Commit)
+That being said, the models have been placed in the app folder to help better define the classes.(13th Commit)

+Fixed the UsersController classes and added models, granted they are quite barren, due to the fact that the migration folder contains the blueprint to build the tables already(14th Commit)